siegeon/magic.lambda.crypto/README.md

 The checksum is normally some prime number, but doesn't need to be too large, and its default value is in fact 10007.
 This implies that the user needs to type *two* wrong characters, and even if he does, he has a statistical probability of 1 in 10007 chances of erronously typing a valid fingerprint value.
-Below is an example of generating a fingerprint using SHA1 as base hash mechanism.
+Below is an example of generating a fingerprint using SHA1 as our base hash algorithm.
+But you can use any base hash algorithm you wish.

 ```
 crypto.fingerprint:This is some random text